 According to lore, instead of fingernails, witches were said to sport claws.
-Since exposing these features to the world would give away their true identity, witches were forced to keep their hands covered at all times lest their secret be revealed.
+Since exposing these features to the world would give away their true identity, witches were forced to keep their hands covered at all times lest their secret is revealed.

 It was also believed that witches lacked ten very important appendages, namely, their toes.
-Since this made walking exceedingly difficult, they were gifted shoes with turned up points by their creator that allowed them to get around without exposing their anomaly to an unforgiving public.
+Since this made walking exceedingly difficult, they were gifted shoes with turned-up points by their creator that allowed them to get around without exposing their anomaly to an unforgiving public.